unimi-dse/9768672c/README.md

 -----------------------------------------------------------------

 ### Introduction
-The package contains a dataset of the Sales of Tesla Motorcars in five European Countries (Norw, Ned, Swi, Ger and UK).The dataset is used for statistical purposes (data analysis, visualization, ecc.) and contains built-in functions for deeper examination of each task.
+The package contains a dataset of the Sales of Tesla Motorcars in five European Countries (Norw, Ned, Swi, Ger and UK).
+The dataset is used for statistical purposes (data analysis, visualization, ecc.) and contains built-in functions for deeper examination of each task.

 ### Installation